ModaOperandi/sc-state-machine/README.md

     }
 ```

-This function totally describes your domain and gas to handle all possible events
+This function totally describes your domain and has to handle all possible events

 ##### Commands to Events, How?